July 7, 2022

 Get a Smart Thermostat

-A regular thermostat can only be set to one temperature, meaning that your AC unit will run even when you don’t need it to.
+A regular thermostat can only be set to one temperature.
+This means that your AC unit will run even when you don’t need it to.
 A smart thermostat, on the other hand, can be programmed to adjust the temperature automatically based on your schedule.
+This can keep you from using more energy than you need to.

 Insulate Your Home